brittyazel/EnhancedRaidFrames/README.md

 https://media.forgecdn.net/attachments/293/659/iconconfig.jpg

 ## Credits:
-Original Author: Szandos

-Enhanced Raid Frames is an extension of the amazing Blizzard Raid Frame: Indicators addon started by Szandos, for World of Warcraft prior to Battle for Azeroth.
-All credit for the bulk of this addon should go to him accordingly.
-I, Soyier, take no credit for the idea or implementation of this addon prior to my adoption of the code in the Summer of 2018.
+Enhanced Raid Frames was inspired by the amazing Blizzard Raid Frame: Indicators addon by Szandos, for World of Warcraft prior to Legion.